alex-lt-kong/cctv-dashboard/README.md

 - A web dashboard used to preview live images from CCTV cameras.
-It is designed to use [cuda-motion](https://github.com/alex-lt-kong/cuda-motion) as its backend and communicate with it using POSIX shared memory.
+It is designed to use [cuda-motion](https://github.com/alex-lt-kong/cuda-motion) as its backend and communicate with it using POSIX shared memory or HTTP request.

+- This dashboard is designed to be used after a reverse proxy such as Apache.
+  It is the proxy's responsibility to provide authentication/SSL support.

 <img src="./assets/system-diagram.drawio.png" />